Leopards have a stealthy reputation, but they can’t sneak away from extinction. Will you help us save them?

 Leopards have been hunted to the brink of extinction.
 Sometimes they’re killed because they’re seen as pests, preying on local livestock, but mostly, the demand for leopard coats drives excessive poaching.
 In addition, the trees that leopards rely on to navigate their environment and hunt for food are being cut down, leaving them homeless and hungry.

 Feet a leopard can leap in a single bound—straight up!

 Conservation begins with understanding.
 We are working with various partners to monitor leopard populations using photos taken by trail cameras.
 The patterns of spots on their fur are as unique as fingerprints, and being able to track individuals is immensely helpful in understanding the secret lives of this elusive species.
 We are also working to help build sustainable and genetically diverse leopard populations to help undo some of the damage that has been caused by habitat fragmentation and population isolation.

 A "black panther" in Africa and Asia is really just a leopard with a unique gene that makes its coat dark.

 San Diego Zoo Global is leading the fight to end extinction for endangered species like the leopard.
 In cooperation with partners around the world, we’re making a difference, one animal at a time.
 But we can’t do it without your help.

 What You Can Do, Right Now

-Give $25 today and help support these critical conservation efforts.
+Give $25 today and help support leopard conservation efforts.